-Since 2005, thirty-three countries are suspected of sponsoring cyber operations.
+Since 2005, thirty-four countries are suspected of sponsoring cyber operations.
 China, Russia, Iran, and North Korea sponsored 77 percent of all suspected operations.
 In 2019, there were a total of seventy-six operations, most being acts of espionage.

 The intentional paralyzing of a computer network by flooding it with data sent simultaneously from many individual computers.